 The following departments/people will be tagged for FYI/Additional Input:

-After all product approvals are complete, Channel Operations will request approval in the same issue from the following Channel Teams/Individuals:
+After all product approvals are complete, Partner Operations will request approval in the same issue from the following Channel Teams/Individuals:

-***For updates to core GitLab products (Ultimate and Premium), exceptions will be made. **Please reach out to the #channel-programs-ops Slack channel for assistance.
+Please reach out to the #partner-programs-ops Slack channel for assistance.

 The Channel Managers use a tracking system in Salesforce to record their sales and marketing activities.
 This tracker allows them to extract data for sales analysis and goal setting (QBRs, OKRs, Business Plans, 1:1s).
 In addition, it enables the creation of activity frameworks to set engagement standards and further develop relationships with GitLab’s partners.
 This activity tracker is available to all Channel Managers.